You are eligible to apply for a 24-month OPT extension beyond the initial 12 months if you meet all of the following criteria:

-- USCIS sends a Receipt Notice, Form I-797C, two to four weeks after the application is filed.
-IPS will email you a scanned copy of the receipt once it arrives.
+- USCIS sends the Receipt Notice, Form I-797C, two to four weeks after the application is filed.

 - OPT STEM Extension processing time is 90 days or longer.
 You are eligible to continue working up to 180 days while the STEM Extension is pending.

-Your status is still F-1.
-So, if you travel outside of the United States you must have this documentation to re-enter:
+When you're on OPT or STEM extension, your status is still F-1.
+So, if you travel outside of the United States, you must have the following documentation to re-enter:

 - Valid EAD card